privateprep/coding-space-website/src/pages/our_team.md

       Melissa is thrilled about the chance to expand opportunities with the company, as well as help both the current and incoming students!
   - image:
-      image: /img/aspen.jpeg
-      alt: Aspen Meineke's Headshot
-    mdContent: >-
-      ## Aspen Meineke

-      #### Program Director

-      Aspen is a passionate educator originally from San Antonio, Texas.
-She received a Bachelor’s Degree in Mechanical Engineering at the University of Texas at San Antonio and while in college mentored a robotics club for elementary students.
-It was here she found her passion for making STEM education and coding accessible to all students.
-Prior to working at The Coding Space, Aspen worked in the non-profit sector bringing STEM education programming to low income students.

-      As the Program Director for The Coding Space, Aspen is excited to continue building programs for students that help them build confidence in their coding skills and themselves.
-  - image:
       image: /img/photo_head_shot_pelle_hall.jpg
       alt: Accessibility name
     mdContent: >-